Some customers are contacting us to get help with completing identity verification and filing their confirmation statement.

 Accessing your WebFiling or Companies House account

-If you also have a Companies House account for the Find and update company information service, make sure you use the same email address for both accounts.
-If both email address are not the same, you’ll need to change one of them.
+If you have a WebFiling account and a Companies House account for the Find and update company information service, make sure you use the same email address for both accounts.
+If both email address are not the same, you’ll need to change one of them so they match.

 When you sign in to your WebFiling account, you’ll be redirected to connect your account with GOV.UK One Login.